tanjazlender/MicrobiomePrime/README.md

 <details>
 <summary> Section 1: Preparing the data</summary>

-In this section, the data is prepared for K-mer generation.

-It consists of the following subscripts found in the `scripts/subscripts` folder:
+This section prepares the data for K-mer generation using the following subscripts from the `scripts/subscripts` folder:

 - 00.verify_input_formatting.R: verifies whether the input is formatted correctly.
 - 01.write_target_seqIDs.R: creates a list of sequence IDs found in target samples.
 - 02.extract_fasta_files.py: extract FASTA sequences based on the list of sequence IDs found in target samples.